Aviary Attorney

-Aviary Attorney is an adventure game in the style of the Ace Attorney series.
+Aviary Attorney is a 2015 adventure game in the style of the Ace Attorney series.
 The player takes the role of a defence lawyer, and must investigate crimes and then defend their clients in court.

 Gameplay

 The game is set in 1848 Paris inhabited by anthropomorphic animals, and the player takes the role of Jayjay Falcon, a defence lawyer who must defend a series of clients in court.
 For each case the player is given a limited number of days to explore various locations around the city of Paris, gathering clues, but also numerous red herrings.
 The player must then use the results of their investigation to cross examine witnesses at the trial, to try and procure a verdict of not guilty from the jury.

 The game is composed of a series of cases.
 The game makes use of public domain works, the character artwork is taken from the caricatures by J. J. Grandville, and its soundtrack includes the music of Camille Saint-Saëns.